chinsiang99/learning-system-design/04.key-characteristics-distributed-system/README.md

 ## 5. Visualization and Dashboards
 **Visualizing** *metrics*, *traces*, and *logs* in an easy-to-understand format can help you better comprehend the state of your distributed system and make data-driven decisions.
 Dashboards are an effective way to aggregate and display this information, providing a unified view of your system's performance and health. **Tools** like *Grafana*, *Kibana*, or *Datadog* can be used to create customizable dashboards for monitoring and observability purposes.

+# Resilience and Error Handling
+Resilience and error handling help **minimize the impact of failures** and ensure that the system **can recover gracefully from unexpected events**.
+Here's an overview of various components of resilience and error handling in distributed systems:

+## 1. Fault Tolerance
+Fault tolerance is the *ability* of a system to **continue functioning correctly in the presence of faults or failures**.
+Designing a fault-tolerant system involves incorporating **redundancy** at various levels (*data*, *services*, *nodes*) and implementing strategies like **replication**, **sharding**, and **load balancing** to ensure that the system can withstand failures without impacting users or overall performance.

+## 2. Graceful Degradation
+Graceful degradation refers to the *ability* of a system to **continue providing limited functionality when certain components or services fail**.
+Instead of completely shutting down or becoming unavailable, a gracefully degrading system can continue serving user requests, albeit with reduced functionality or performance.
+Techniques like **circuit breakers**, **timeouts**, and **fallbacks** can be employed to implement graceful degradation in distributed systems.

+## 3. Retry and Backoff Strategies
+In distributed systems, transient failures like network issues, timeouts, or service unavailability are common.
+Implementing **retry** and **backoff** strategies can help improve resilience by automatically reattempting failed operations with an increasing delay between retries.
+This can increase the likelihood of successful operation completion while preventing excessive load on the system during failure scenarios.

+## 4. Error Handling and Reporting
+Proper error handling and reporting are crucial for understanding and addressing issues in distributed systems.
+By consistently **logging** errors, **categorizing** them, and generating alerts when necessary, you can quickly identify and diagnose problems in the system.
+Additionally, exposing error information through monitoring and observability tools can help provide insights into system health and behavior.

+## 5. Chaos Engineering
+Chaos engineering is the **practice of intentionally injecting failures** into a distributed system to test its resilience and identify weaknesses.
+By simulating real-world failure scenarios, you can evaluate the system's ability to recover and adapt, ensuring that it can withstand various types of failures. **Tools** like *Chaos Monkey* or *Gremlin* can be used to implement chaos engineering in your distributed system.